dgary1980/ansi_chameleon/docs/configuration_file.rst

    :linenos:

-The ``skip_events`` variable allows to tell pg_chameleon to skip events for tables or entire schemas.
+The ``skip_events`` variable allows to tell ansi_chameleon to skip events for tables or entire schemas.
 The example provided with configuration-example.ym disables the inserts on the table ``delphis_mediterranea.foo`` and disables the deletes on the entire schema ``delphis_mediterranea``.